Jamesbarford/holyc-lang/README.md

   is calling a function which expects `I64` and calling it with an `I32` and vice versa, this will often cause a segmentation fault.
 As such prefer using `I64` for integer types.
+- The preprocessor for `#define` can presently _only_ accept numerical expressions and strings.
+It is not like a c compilers preprocessor.

 ## Inspirations & Resources:
 A lot of the assembly has been cobbled together by running `gcc -S -O0 <file>`